 You can take a look at the company's revenue and earnings growth trend, in the chart below.
 To see the actual numbers, click on the chart.

-While we live in the present moment at all times, there's no doubt in my mind that the future matters more than the past.
+While we live in the present moment, there's little doubt that the future matters most in the investment decision process.
 So why not check this interactive chart depicting future EPS estimates, for Trex Company?

 Are Trex Company Insiders Aligned With All Shareholders?

-I like company leaders to have some skin in the game, so to speak, because it increases alignment of incentives between the people running the business, and its true owners.
-So it is good to see that Trex Company insiders have a significant amount of capital invested in the stock.
-To be specific, they have US$18m worth of shares.
+We would not expect to see insiders owning a large percentage of a US$5.2b company like Trex Company.
+But we are reassured by the fact they have invested in the company.
+Indeed, they hold US$21m worth of its stock.
 That's a lot of money, and no small incentive to work hard.
 Even though that's only about 0.4% of the company, it's enough money to indicate alignment between the leaders of the business and ordinary shareholders.